farmOS/farmOS/docs/guide/assets/index.md

 They are called "cluster" maps because they use a feature of the [Openlayers mapping library] called a "Cluster source".
-This means that the location of all assets of a particular type (ie: animals) are loaded into a map at once, and they are "clustered" into points based on their proximity to one another.
+This means that the location of all assets of a particular type (eg: animals) are loaded into a map at once, and they are "clustered" into points based on their proximity to one another.